CRM

 Replacement

-Replace the part of the stack that keeps slowing work down.
+Replace the part of the tools that keeps slowing work down.

-- Remove the workaround-heavy part of the stack.
+- Remove the workaround-heavy part of the tools.

 - Build around how the business actually runs.